arch-linux-calamares-installer/alci-iso/README.md

 That way we have the ArcoLinux repos and Chaotic repos if we do decide to install it after all.
 Remember to install the mirror and keys.

+# Tip

+Run into issues - remove all packages manually with

+sudo pacman -Scc

+and ensure they are all gone.

 # History

 The list of packages after a clean installation - no extras